 About the author:

-Hi, I’m Emily Starbuck Gerson, a 33-year-old full-time freelance writer/editor currently in San Antonio, Texas.
-Yes, that’s my real middle name.
+Hi, I’m Emily Starbuck Gerson, a 34-year-old full-time freelance writer and editor currently in Cambridge, England (formerly San Antonio, Texas).
+Yes, Starbuck is my real middle name.

 I’ve been a journalist for over a decade, and in the past few years, I’ve written quite a lot about the LGBTQ community for various publications.
 Being naturally curious and inquisitive, I find it easy to ask people questions about their lives.
 But my journey to figuring out and owning my own sexuality has been a puzzle.

 I knew from a young age that I was drawn to certain women, but I didn’t really know why or what it meant, especially since I was into boys.
-As I grew older, I felt a growing curiosity about women.
-By college, this became more than a curiosity, and I determined I was bisexual.
+As I grew older, I felt an increasing curiosity about women.
+In early college, this became more than a curiosity, and I determined I was bisexual.
 But I told almost no one, and it never occurred to me that I could publicly date a girl.

 Despite coming from a very liberal home, I was an over-responsible first-born with high internal and external expectations.
 I felt some shame and confusion, and I didn’t want to disappoint my family or create drama.
 I didn’t want to risk judgment or rejection from friends.
 I just wanted to be “normal” and do what I thought I was supposed to do.
 So I didn’t date women often, and when I did, I kept it casual and kept that side of myself hidden from the rest of the world.
 I was a vocal LGBTQ “ally,” but almost never let on that I was actually in the community since I was usually partnered with a man.

 I thought I could be happy being primarily with men, so I didn’t think my sexuality would ever have to come to light.
 But in my late twenties, I began noticing a shift, feeling less interested in men and increasingly interested in women.
 I did some reading and learned about the concept of sexual fluidity and how our sexuality can change over time.